dmaivel/sharedgl/README.md

 ### Environment variables

+Variables labeled with `host` get their values from the host/server when their override isn't set.

 | **Option** | **Legal values** | **Default** | **Description** |
 |-|-|-|-|
 | GL_VERSION_OVERRIDE | Digit.Digit | `host` | Override the OpenGL version on the client side.
 Available for both Windows and Linux clients. |